 This is where we come in - keeping your needs in mind.

 With more than a decade worth of experience in mental health, Shawn has worked in multiple public and private contexts in both Singapore and Australia.
 As a clinical psychologist, he has extensive experience in the assessment and treatment of an array of psychological issues, and provides clinical supervision to other psychologists in various contexts.
 He received doctoral-level specialist training whilst residing in Perth, Western Australia, and was active in the activities of the Association for Psychoanalytic Psychotherapy of Western Australia and the Australian Association for Infant Mental Health Inc. Western Australia.
 Shawn works both in long-term psychotherapy and in a short-term focused way.

 Professionally, Shawn founded and chaired the Inter-Hospital Psychology Seminars in Singapore since 2014, a quarterly held space for all psychologists in public health to network and develop clinical competencies.
-He currently facilitates a closed psychodynamic/psychoanalytic study group in Singapore to further his passion for the work, with the hopes of a local analytic association in future.
+He currently facilitates a closed psychodynamic/ psychoanalytic study group in Singapore to co-learn and build psychoanalytic sensibilities in others, sowing the seeds for a local psychoanalytic association in future.

 Apart from providing clinical supervision, Shawn has guest-lectured and taught at several government and private institutions in Singapore and Australia.
 His aptitude for teaching and mentorship was developed since his formative years as a freelance leadership and team-building trainer.
 He continues to seek opportunities to build others and create new business ventures.